kitelev/exocortex-public-ontologies/skos/skos__exactMatch rdfs__comment ___.md

 metadata: statement
 rdf__subject: "[[skos__exactMatch]]"
 rdf__predicate: "[[rdfs__comment]]"
-rdf__object: "skos:exactMatch is used to link two concepts, indicating a high degree of confidence that the concepts can be used interchangeably across a wide range of information retrieval applications."
+rdf__object: '"skos:exactMatch is disjoint with each of the properties skos:broadMatch and skos:relatedMatch."@en'
 ---